metacall/gsoc-2022/submission/tricster.md

 And now you can use all exported functions in Metacall!

-For a fully working example, check out the [the repository](https://github.com/metacall/python-rust-melody-example).
+For a fully working example, check out [the repository](https://github.com/metacall/python-rust-melody-example).

 ## How do we implement a rust loader for metacall?